Solid vs. Stranded Ethernet Cable

 What is the difference between solid vs. stranded ethernet cable?
 Doesn’t copper = copper?
 Yes and no. Yes, copper is good.
 CCA or Copper Clad Aluminum is bad, which this article explains: Check Your Specs, CCA is Different from Solid Copper.

 Using the correct type of copper conductor is key when installing Ethernet cable.
 It does not matter what Category type of cable for purposes of this discussion.
-Copper comes in solid or stranded, and both have pros and cons.
+Copper comes in solid or stranded, and both have pros and cons and specific uses.

 How does each solid vs. stranded ethernet cable conductor type look inside an Ethernet cable?

 - Allows Ethernet data signals to travel further along a cable with less signal loss.
 Signal loss is called attenuation.
 Solid copper has much more surface area than stranded copper and gets a boost from the “skinning effect”.